Yeah, we know. You’re an adult and shouldn’t need to be told how to protect your liver, and avoid that all too familiar next-day feeling.

 Unfortunately—and this should come as no surprise but bears repeating anyway—excessive drinking just ain’t good for you, no matter what time of year it is.

-Because we care (and your liver told us to), we’ve* come up with nine nifty strategies for avoiding a hangover this silly season! (*With the help of those clever cats over at Queensland Health’s Healthier.
-Happier. hub!)
+Because we care (and your liver told us to), we’ve come up with 10 nifty strategies for avoiding a hangover this silly season!

 #1 Don’t drink.